Clinical Lead: Mr Richard Mair

 Prioritising a genomic medicine approach first to those with a terminal diagnosis will set a new benchmark of treatment, establishing the first-ever precision medicine system for brain cancer patients in the country.
 Critically, this work will be available for all patients through a local NHS routine neuro-oncology multidisciplinary team meeting.

-The Minderoo Foundation, a founding member of the Tessa Jowell Brain Cancer Mission, has committed £1 million with the goal to:
+Strategic Objectives: The Minderoo Foundation, a founding member of the Tessa Jowell Brain Cancer Mission, has committed £1 million with the goal to:

 - Improve our understanding of the molecular drivers of brain tumours and change the culture of clinical care.